Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Literature Review

 \subsubsection{Conformal Prediction for Collision Avoidance}

-Conformal prediction has also been widely used to improve robot collision avoidance by accounting for prediction and environment uncertainty. \cite{lindemann2023safe, strawn2023conformal} use split conformal prediction to produce uncertainty sets for predicted pedestrian motion which their robot policy then avoids.
-To avoid using a union bound, \cite{cleaveland2023conformal} instead finds a simultaneous set over the prediction horizon and \cite{stamouli2024recursively} provides a modification to ensure recursive MPC feasiblity.
-In contrast with these works, we use full conformal prediction to avoid reserving data for calibration and focus on learning policy safety directly without pre-trained models.
+Conformal prediction has been used to improve robot collision avoidance by accounting for prediction and environment uncertainty. \cite{lindemann2023safe, strawn2023conformal,cleaveland2023conformal,stamouli2024recursively} use split conformal prediction to produce uncertainty sets for predicted motion of other agents which their robot policy then avoids. \cite{dixit2022adaptive, muthali2023multiagent} adaptively learn forecasting error within one trajectory, relying on time-series extensions to conformal prediction~\cite{gibbs2021, gibbs2022conformal}.
+In contrast with these works, we use full conformal prediction to avoid reserving calibration data and learn policy safety directly without pretrained models.
+By extracting the first unsafe state encountered in policy execution, we provide a guarantee on trajectory-level error probability without using time-series conformal methods that provide somewhat weaker results.

-Instead of using previous trajectories, \cite{dixit2022adaptive} adaptively learns the forecasting error from previous errors observed within the given trajectory.
-This violates exchangeability and so they use a modified conformal prediction method for time-series \cite{gibbs2021}. \cite{muthali2023multiagent} presents a similar approach but uses Hamilton-Jacobi reachability to transform from confidence sets over actions to states.
-In our work, by extracting the first unsafe state encountered during policy execution, we can yield a formal guarantee on the multi-timestep error probability without relying on modified conformal prediction methods for time-series \cite{gibbs2021, gibbs2022conformal, angelopoulos2023conformalpidcontroltime} which provide somewhat weaker guarantees.